KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 # Conclusions

-Hereby proposed method guides through the open-ended process of knowledge graph construction.
+The hereby proposed method guides through the open-ended process of knowledge graph construction.
 It breaks the process down into a well-defined sequence of steps, feedback loops between them, and semantic artifacts that are produced or consumed in the process.
 The central contribution of the method is allowing to test if the produced knowledge graph satisfies the requirements for its construction.
 This is done via competency questions formulated as SPARQL queries embedded in SHACL shapes for test automation.